 How hard is it to climb Mount Elbrus ?
 Let’s have a look.
-If you decide to climb Mt.
-Elbrus you need to think about a range of different things.
+If you decide to climb Mount Elbrus you need to think about a range of different things.
 I have been lucky enough to climb Everest to the top and Mt.
 Elbrus 7 times to date.
-I have extensive experience climbing Mt.
-Elbrus and happy to chat with you directly.
+We have extensive experience climbing Mount Elbrus and happy to chat with you directly.

 How hard is it to climb Mt.
 Elbrus